History & Impact

 Susan G. Komen Northeast Ohio, is part of Susan G. Komen, the world’s largest grassroots network of breast cancer survivors and activists.

 Komen Northeast Ohio serves 22 counties in Northeast Ohio by funding breast cancer education, outreach, screening, treatment and survivor support programs.
 Seventy-five percent of the net funds raised remain in Northeast Ohio and the remaining 25 percent helps fund national research to discover the causes of breast cancer and ultimately its cures.
-Since 1994, Komen Northeast Ohio has provided nearly $15 million in grants to 50 local organizations and more than $5 million to the Komen National Research Grants program.
+Since 1994, Komen Northeast Ohio has provided more than $15 million in grants to 50 local organizations and more than $5.7 million to the Komen National Research Grants program.

 In 2010, Komen Northeast Ohio was honored as the “Affiliate of the Year” by the national organization in recognition of the effective stewardship of donor funds and impact in the community.